tsgates/arch-wiki-markdown/wiki/Moc.md

 ---------------

 If you want scrobble songs to last.fm (moc >= 2.5.0 needed), install lastfmsubmitd.
-It is a daemon which is available in the "community" repository.
-First edit /etc/lastfmsubmitd.conf and enable both services lastfmsubmitd and lastmp with systemctl.
+First edit /etc/lastfmsubmitd.conf and enable lastfmsubmitd with systemctl.

-If services do not exists create them first:

-create /etc/systemd/system/lastmp.service file and add following in it:

-    [Unit]
-    Description=LastMP
-    After=mpd.service

-    [Service]
-    ExecStart=/usr/bin/lastmp --no-daemon

-    [Install]
-    WantedBy=multi-user.target

-create /etc/systemd/system/lastfmsubmitd.service file and add following in it:

-    [Unit]
-    Description=LastFM Submit daemon
-    After=network.target

-    [Service]
-    ExecStart=/usr/bin/lastfmsubmitd --no-daemon

-    [Install]
-    WantedBy=multi-user.target

 Now add the following line to the moc configuration file:

     ~/.moc/config